shivam24a/Image-Steganography/README.md

 ```

 ## In window
-You have to sepratly download theses above module and install them then
+You have to separately download theses above module and install them then
 simply by executing app.py file

 ##